takahashim/mastodon-book-sample/README.md

 # Sample code of "Mastodon Book"

-This repository have sample code repository for "Kore-ga Mastodon da!"(Impress R&D).
+This repository have sample code repository for "Kore-ga Mastodon da!"(Impress R&D, ISBN: 9784844397724).

 ## How to use